Note: Our Deep Rock Galactic: Gunner’s Guide has been updated to reflect Season 2.

 Securing the mining rights to Hoxxes IV has been a challenge.
 The locals are a bunch of dwarf-eating bugs and plants, and your corporate competitors have sent killer robots to the planets.
 Negotiations have been difficult to say the least, but luckily, the Gunner is a master of negotiating.
 With violence.

-Armed to the brim with a selection of heavy ordnance, the Gunner is the go-to for shredding a path through soon-to-be corpses with a flurry of bullets and explosives.
+Armed to the brim with a selection of heavy ordnance, the Gunner is the go-to dwarf for shredding a path through soon-to-be corpses with a flurry of bullets and explosives.
 A good Gunner keeps their team safe, so they can keep the loot safe.

-However, due to the diversity of threats your team will encounter, knowing where to position and which enemies to prioritize will determine if you make it out alive.
 To that end, we’ve created our most comprehensive Gunner’s guide on everything Gunner-related in Deep Rock Galactic.
 We’ll go over what’s expected of your role, the best builds for the Gunner, how to utilize your equipment, and other tips and tricks to help you subjugate the threats of Hoxxes IV.

 Let’s get started!